metalogico/laravel-formello/docs/widgets.md

 - Common keys: `label`, `help`, `attributes` (HTML attributes), `class` (inside `attributes`), `id` (inside `attributes`).
 - Choices/options can be arrays or callables returning arrays.
 - Some inputs support `prefix`, `suffix`, and `icon` for grouped inputs in templates.
-- Frameworks: templates exist for `bootstrap5` and `tailwindcss`.
+- Frameworks: templates exist for `bootstrap5` and `tailwindcss4`.
 Rendering differs in classes only.
 - Assets: see `config/formello.php` under `assets` to enable/disable library loading.

 ---